RajeevRanjanOneadvanced/vuejs-typescript-template/README.md

   - Works with one command out of the box:
     - Selenium and chromedriver dependencies automatically handled.
     - Automatically spawns the Selenium server.

+- `npm run tslint`: Lint Typescript code with [TSLint](https://palantir.github.io/tslint/).
+  - Linting also works automatically when used with the TSLint Visual Studio Code plugin.